stack4ops/cibuild/README.md

 The check-stage only runs on scheduled trigger.

-You can find an example for a scheduled pipeline here: https://gitlab.com/stack4ops/public/images/generic/test
+You can find a demo repo here: https://gitlab.com/stack4ops/public/images/generic/cibuild-demo

 ### Commit trigger